Fifth Disease in Children

 - Starts on the cheeks and is bright red

 - Spreads to the trunk, arms, and legs, and lasts 2 to 4 days.
-It often has a "lacey" appearance.
+It often has a "lacy" appearance.

 - May come back when the child is exposed to sunlight, heat or cold, or injury to the skin.
 This may continue for several days.

 The symptoms of fifth disease can be like other health conditions.
 Make sure your child sees their healthcare provider for a diagnosis.

 How is fifth disease diagnosed in a child?

 The healthcare provider will ask about your child's symptoms and health history.
 They will give your child a physical exam.
 The physical exam will include inspecting the rash.
 The rash is unique to fifth disease and may be enough to diagnose your child.
 In some cases, your child may also have blood tests.

 How is fifth disease treated in a child?